paulross/PythonExtensionPatterns/doc/sphinx/source/subclassing_and_super_call.rst

 To do it in C is a bit trickier.
-Taking as our starting point the `example of sub-classing a list <https://docs.python.org/3/extending/newtypes.html#subclassing-other-types>`_ in the Python documentation, amended a little bit for our example.
+Taking as our starting point the `example of sub-classing a list <https://docs.python.org/3/extending/newtypes.html#subclassing-other-types>`_ in the Python documentation (amended a little bit for our example).

 Our type contains an integer count of the number of appends.
 That is set to zero on construction and can be accessed like a normal member.